Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 #### What is the World Matrix?

-A [**Matrix**](xref:Microsoft.Xna.Framework.Matrix) in an algebraic structure (a mathematical tool) that is used to represent linear applications, that is to say, the transformation of a vector in an other vector.
+A [**Matrix**](xref:Microsoft.Xna.Framework.Matrix) is an algebraic structure (a mathematical tool) that is used to represent linear applications, that is to say, the transformation of a vector into another vector.
 In 3D graphics, matrices are used to represent specific applications, named **transformations**, which combine rotations, scalings, and translations.

-Why do we want to transform a vector in an other vector?
+Why do we want to transform a vector into another vector?

-A 3D Model is composed multiple vertices - each "point" of the mesh.
-You have to understand that each vertex of a 3D object is represented by a `Vector3`, with coordinates set from its origin (the point (0, 0, 0) in blender for instance).
-To insert this 3D object in the game world, where the object is probably set at a specific position, rotation and scale, we need to convert each vertex coordinate from the **object space** to the **world space**.
-To achieve that, we multiply each vertex by a matrix, called the **world matrix** or **model matrix**, that combine translation, rotation and scale operations.
-The result is a new `Vector3`, which is the transformed vertex, with its coordinates expressed relatively to the world origin.
+A 3D Model is composed of multiple vertices — each "point" of the mesh.
+Each vertex of a 3D object is represented by a `Vector3`, with coordinates set from its origin (the point (0, 0, 0) in Blender for instance).
+To insert this 3D object in the game world, where the object is set at a specific position, rotation and scale, we need to convert each vertex coordinate from the **object space** to the **world space**.
+To achieve that, we multiply each vertex by a matrix, called the **world matrix** or **model matrix**, that combines translation, rotation and scale operations.
+The result is a new `Vector3`, which is the transformed vertex, with its coordinates expressed relative to the world origin.

 | ![From object to world space](images/ch1_world-space.png) |
 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 1-11: From object to world space** |

-What we just wrote is a specific case.
-A matrix is not limited to convert a vertex from object space to world space.
-It can actually any vector in a specific coordinate space to another coordinate space.
+What we just wrote is but a specific case.
+A matrix is not limited to converting a vertex from object space to world space.
+It can actually transform any vector from any coordinate space to another coordinate space.

 #### Computing the World Matrix